philipsens/monaco-xsd-code-completion/README.md

     theme: 'vs-dark',
 })

-const xsdManager = new XsdManager() // Initialise the xsdManager
+const xsdManager = new XsdManager() // Initialize the xsdManager

 xsdManager.set({
     path: 'ibisdoc.xsd', // Path that will be referenced in the xml.